Amitav-Krishna/lemonade_cartel/lemonade_cartel.md

 ---

 With your wagon full of piles of cash, you begin to buy out smaller family-owned lemonade stands.
 Soon, all of the lemonade stands in Littleville, AL belong to you and Timmy.
 Now customers don't have to worry about drastic fluctuations in price or quality, because it's all the same!
 Mrs. Johnson, frustrated with what she sees as an attack on her two greatest loves, lemonade and free market capitalism, begins to squeeze her own lemonade at home, paving the way for a boycott of your lemonade in your neighbourhood.
 You manage to *convince* Walmart to reduce the amount of lemons it sells to consumers.
 You lobby town hall to restrict the smaller upstart lemonade competitors, citing health concerns.
+You copyright the lemonade, and hire teams of ruthless lawyers to tear apart violators of your intellectual property like bloodhounds on a steak.

 ---